introt/zim-plugin-text-replacer/README.md

 INFO: Loaded n replacements from /your/replacements.json
 ```

-If there's an error, n will be 0 and the above will be preceded by the encountered error:
+If there's an error, n will be 0 and the above will be preceded by the encountered error.

 ```
-ERROR: Failed to load json from bad path: [Errno 2] No such file or directory: 'bad path'
+ERROR: Failed to load json from bad path: Error text here
 ```

+Some common errors and how to fix them:

+* `[Errno 2] No such file or directory: 'bad path'`: check the path; it should be a full, absolute path (eg. no `~` or `$HOME`)
+* Check your json if any of these show up:
+  * `Extra data: line n, column m, (char l)` (or `Expecting value: ...` etc): something's not json
+  * `invalid json object`: couldn't be loaded as a Python `dict`
+  * `json contains invalid keys`: non-string keys (how?)
+  * `json contains invalid values`: non-string values